spryker/spryker-docs/docs/scos/user/features/202200.0/promotions-discounts-feature-overview.md

 Promotional product is a discount application type that discounts a particular product at a set quantity, enabling "buy X, get Y" promotions.

-When a customer meets the conditions for a promotional product discount, a **Promotional products** section is displayed in the cart, allowing customers to add the available quantity of the discounted product to the cart.
+When a customer meets the conditions for a promotional product discount, a **Promotional products** section is displayed in the cart and lets customers add the available quantity of the discounted product to the cart.
+The section consists of the product name, SKU, original and discounted price, and discount description.

 ![Promotional product](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+&+Discounts/Discount/Discount+Feature+Overview/promotional-product-frontend.png)

 A Back Office user selects the promotional product by entering an abstract product SKU in the Back Office.
 Also, they define the maximum quantity of the product to be sold with a discount.